 The current base rate is 0.1% marking the lowest it's ever been in UK history.

 Previously at 0.75%, the Monetary Policy Committee (MPC) met on 10 March 2020 and cut the base rate down to 0.25%.
 Nine days later, in an unscheduled meeting on 19 March 2020, the BoE decided to make a further cut to the base rate to its current rate of 0.1%, to counter the economic impact of the COVID-19 pandemic.

 Even at its highest point in 2020, the base rate of 0.75% was still considered very low, keeping mortgage interest rates in the UK down.
 Since the base rate was cut in March 2020, the average mortgage interest rate for a two-year fixed mortgage has fallen even lower at around 1.41%.
 Before the financial crisis in 2008, the cheapest mortgage rates were more like 5%.

 On a mortgage of £150,000, that's the difference between a monthly repayment of £593 vs £877 - or almost £3,500 per year.

-On the flip side, the low base rate means the current interest rate in the uk for savings is also very low.
+On the flip side, the low BoE base rate means the current interest rates in the UK for savings are also very low.